DWFlanagan/ntrh/raw_markdown.md

 Going to a commercial laudromat is your next best bet, whether you live on campus or not. if you have a car, then several places are available to you, the best being A-1 Wash, on 15th Street, beside the Copper Mug and Arrow Cash Market.
 They charge 85 cents for a wash and 25 cents for each 12 minutes in a large dryer.
 A typical load will cost $1.35 to wash.
 They also have a drop off service, for a little more, where one of their employees will wash your clothes for you, and have them ready by the evening.
 The advantages of these places are only obvious when compared with on-campus facilities.

 As for on-campus washing, _Not the Handbook_ can only offer you some advice and our best wishes.
 The biggest problem with on-campus laundry facilities is that they are poorly maintained.
 When machines break, it usually takes weeks for the Office of Housing to fix them.
 This is partially due to the paperwork, and partially because few students report problems quickly, because no way to report problems has been made available to them.
 Although both the campus and the professional machines take 20 minutes for a load, the professional machines generally can do more laundry with less detergent.
 If these aren't enough aggravation, the driers don't.
 Most of the time they are filled with lint, and the heating elements are near failure.
 However, by far the most aggravating thing about on-campus washing is that when a machine eats one of the silly plastic tickets they use for money, you have to go to the Housing Office to get a refund, amid lots of paperwork.
-If you are out of tickets, \`\`you go hungry'' as the saying goes.
+If you are out of tickets, "you go hungry" as the saying goes.

 Survival at the Tute
 --------------------